Kazanana/workouts_analysis/planning.md

 ```

 ## cleaning data
-For handstand when there is hs i line without : then count it as handstand
+For handstand when there is hs in line without ":" then count it as handstand

+    for each HS assume 1 minute

-HS push up or HS up for Handstand Pushup
+HS push up or HS pu for Handstand Pushup

 ściana for Handstand Pushup Wall

 dip dipy Dipy Dip for Chest Dips

 Przysiad for Barbell Squat